 My doctor investigated me for everything, but found nothing wrong, either mentally or physically.
 The doctor asked if they should send me to Oslo to be examined for ME?
 I absolutely refused that diagnosis, so I said no, even though I knew that would probably be the next step.

-Then one day my sister handed me a book, “Vekk meg når det er over” (Wake me when it is over) by Live Landmark.
+Then one day my sister handed me a book, “Vekk meg når det er over” (Wake me when it is over).
 I read it and cried, for it was just like reading about myself!
-But she had recovered!!
+But the author had recovered!!
 I googled her and found that she was running the same course in Oslo as she described in her book.

 I also asked my girlfriend to read it.
 She had heard so much criticism, so she was very much against it.
 She felt it was not a mental disorder.
 I asked, what have you got to lose?
 What if it works?
 Mental disorder or not, the objective is in any case to get well, isn’t it?
 Look at all those who have recovered!